svanoort/pyresttest/extensions.md

 # Use Case Suggestions
 - **Need to generate complex, formatted data?**
-  - Write a generator extension, multiple generators may be used together to yield pieces of a result.
+  - Write a generator extension, or multiple generators may be used together to create a complex result
 - **Want to test whether API results fit a business rule?**
   - Write a validator extension, your logic can be as complex as you like
 - **Want to apply a business rule to the output and use the result?**